 - Although Uber is now known across the globe, some countries tend to have their own cheaper and more popular rideshare apps.
-An example of this is Grab (South East Asia) or Ola (India).
+An example of this is Grab (Southeast Asia) or Ola (India).
 This, of course, depends on the country you’re visiting.

 Apps for Booking

 - Scan websites such as Agoda, Booking.com, and Hostelworld for the best deals on rooms and accomodations.
 To learn more about booking rooms abroad, check out Morgan’s Guide to Hotels, Hostels, and Accomodations Abroad.
 I also found that in some countries (such as India) there was an ‘online’ price and a price you haggle on arrival.
-This was, usually a price difference of about.
-15%, which I believe can be attributed to the cut these websites took per booking.
-If you choose not to book online ahead of time, you run the risk of arriving a hostel or hotel only to find it’s been fully booked, leaving you searching for another place to spend the night.
+This was, usually a price difference of about 15%, which I believe can be attributed to the cut these websites took per booking.
+If you choose not to reserve online ahead of time, you run the risk of arriving at a hostel or hotel only to find it’s fully booked, leaving you searching for another place to spend the night.
 These websites can also help in finding great deals.
 For example, in Asia, hostel prices tended to vary between $3 to $8 USD.